-Like many film festivals in 2020, Manchester's Grimmfest is taking place online so that viewers can enjoy the films without risking exposure to Covid-19.
-This is a strong year for horror cinema and the Grimmfest team have managed to find a few gems you won't want to miss.
+Like many film festivals in 2020, Manchester's Grimmfest took place online so that viewers could enjoy the films without risking exposure to Covid-19.
+This was a strong year for horror cinema and the Grimmfest team managed to find quite a few gems.

-The festival runs from 7 to 11 October.
+The festival ran from 7 to 11 October.

 View previous years coverage of the Grimmfest festival: